sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 # Simulation-Prep-Tutorial-dltBC
 walkthrough of preparing a new system for simulating, using dltBC as an example
 ## Intro and Goals
-dltBCDX is a multi-protein complex embedded in the cell wall (membranes?) of (gram-positive?) bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
-These D-alanines start on the intracellular side and pass through the complex through covalent bond modifications.
-On the extracellular side, they attach to LTAs (lipotechoic acid) and provide the bacteria with a positive charge, which protects the bacteria from (degradation???).
+dltBCDX is a multi-protein complex embedded in the cell wall of gram-positive bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
+These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects the bacterium from attack by antibiotics or an immune response.

-In this simulation, we are only modeling dltB, which is suspected to facilitate D-ala in jumping from dltC to dltX.
+Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can't be modeled through a single simulation.
+This tutorial is based on the preparation of dltB alone and dltBC simulations.

-We are going to prepare dltB using various software packages, then run the sims on Savio (Berkeley's HPCC).
+We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley's HPCC).

-dltB has 415-430 residues depending on species.
-We will be modeling the full protein within a POPC bilayer.
+dltB has 415 residues (depends on species). dltBC has 415 (B) + 79 (C) residues.
+For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall.

-Generic steps for setting up a simulation:
+Steps for setting up a simulation:
+1. Prepare protein
-1. Acquire appropriate PDB files
+	Acquire appropriate PDB files
-2. Clean and prepare the protein
+	Clean and prepare the protein
-3. Add environment / solvate
+2. Add environment / solvate
+   	Add waters, ions, and bilayer/water box
-4. Generate starting files
+3. Generate starting files
+	Parameter + inpcrd files
+	Eq, Min, and Heat files
+	bash file script for running sim
-5. Prepare Savio
+4. Prepare Savio
+	folder for each replicate, duplicate input files, set up symlinks, specify run params
-6. Kick off sims, monitor
+5. Kick off sims, monitor
+   	common debug issues (bilayer populating, pdb file naming, capping before dowsing, ..) tips for monitoring/checking statuses how to download trajectories and visualize description of the various ligands

 # 1: Prepare protein
 From https://erikh.gitlab.io/group-page/protsetup.html:

-Check (use open-office chart):

-Is the protein a monomer, dimer ? or n-mer?
+- Is the protein a monomer, dimer? or n-mer?
-Are there Cys-Cys- crosslinks
+- Are there Cys-Cys- crosslinks?
-Are there missing parts of the structure (the first amino acids are often not resolved, check REMARK 465) Are the non-standard residues?
+- Are there missing parts of the structure (the first amino acids are often not resolved, check REMARK 465)
+- Are there non-standard residues?
-At what pH was the structure obtained?
+- At what pH was the structure obtained?

 ## Acquire original PDB

-- Download the new dltB structure (by Harvard group) from google drive or download crystral structure from PDB
+Usually, one would download a crystal structure from PDB (link to dltB: https://www.rcsb.org/structure/6BUG).
+In this prep, however, we used a crystal structure that contained the full complex, then isolated the proteins we wanted to simulate.

-- Open in PyMol
+- Open .pdb file in PyMol
 - Label by chain, color by chain
 - Select only what is needed:
-	- Command: select (chain B) and DltBCDX
+	- Command: select (chain B or chain C) and DltBCDX
 	- Hide unselected
-	- A → copy selection to object → new → rename → dltB_alone
+	- A → copy selection to object → new → rename → dltB_alone / dlt_BC

 ## Orient into a membrane frame

-We want everything oriented such that x and y are the 2D dimensions of the bilayer and z is the depth.
-Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from PDB oriented into a bilayer.
-If you downloaded a crystral structure from PDB, you may be able to just download the corresponding OPM file and delete the bilayer markers.
+We want our system oriented in 3D space such that if the bilayer was a book, x and y are the length and width of the book cover, and z would be the depth/thickness.

+Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from the PDB pre-oriented into a bilayer.
+If you downloaded a crystral structure from PDB, you might be able to download the directly corresponding OPM file and delete the bilayer markers.
+In this case, we needed extra steps since our PDB did not have a 1-to-1 corresponding OPM file.

-- Download dltB's OPM database file
+- Download dltB's OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
-	- 6BUG strxr link:
-- In PyMOL: Open → find the 6BUG file and load into PyMOL alongside dltB_alone
+- In PyMOL: Open → find the dlt_BC_OPM file and load into PyMOL alongside dltB_alone
 - Click all → A → zoom
-- Color dltB_alone and 6BUG different colors for later comparison.
+- Color dltB_alone and dlt_BC_OPM different colors for later comparison.
 Color the OPM file by segi or chain
-- Optional: remove dltC (chain A) from the 6bug_from_OPM object, prior to aligning
+- Optional: remove dltC (chain A) from the dlt_BC_OPM object, before aligning
-- Command: <align dltB_alone, 6bug_from_OPM>
+- Command: <align dltB_alone, dlt_BC_OPM>
+	Make sure you align your protein *to* the OPM file, not the other way around.
+Your protein's name should come first in the command.
-- Delete 6bug_from_OPM
+- Delete dlt_BC_OPM
 - File → Export Molecule → Check Retain PDB IDs → Selected: <dltB_alone>, __not__ all → Save as a .pdb file

 ## Access Maestro virtually